luluwelborn/project-2/README.md

 Unsolved Problems - Need to get heroku correctly connectd, routes working and tests passing.
 I know way more about heroku errors then I could have imagined.

 #### Captain's log
+08.23.17
+What a wild ride it's been.
+Heroku trouble shooting took the majority of time on this project.
+Today I am troubleshooting some linking to heroku issues.
+On the bright side I have a random joke aon the homepage and afew more tests, so progress has been made!

 08.07.17
 It's the night before the project is due, and it's also the day before my 34th birthday!
 (I'm getting too old for this shit).
 I spent the weekend working with passport and heroku, as well as creating my main page's joke schema and array.
 Today I started some tests, routes, css and made sure things are commented.
 Now it's time to get some sleep.